Projection-based model-order reduction via graph autoencoders suited for unstructured meshes: Projection scheme and interpretability

 Time-stepping for ROMs using autoencoders has been achieved by a variety of methods, including training neural networks to compute time updates \cite{fresca2022poddlrom,kim2019deepfluids,maulik2021advectionrom,fresca2021comprehensive,Regazzoni2019MLforFastDiffEqs}, identifying low-dimensional systems of ODEs \cite{fries2022lasdi,he2023glasdi}, and projecting the semi-discretized equations of the FOM onto a nonlinear manifold \cite{lee2020deeplspg,lee2021deepconservation,kim2022masked,chen2022crom}.
-To examine the autoencoder's ability to embed the physics of the FOM, we choose to perform time integration using the time-discrete residual-minimizing least-squares Petrov-Galerkin projection \cite{carlberg2011lspg,lee2020deeplspg,lee2021deepconservation,carlberg2017galerkinvslspg}.
+To examine the autoencoder's ability to embed the physics of the FOM, we choose to perform time integration using the time-discrete residual-minimizing LSPG projection \cite{carlberg2011lspg,lee2020deeplspg,lee2021deepconservation,carlberg2017galerkinvslspg}.
 Specifically, GD-LSPG leverages the graph autoencoder to project the governing equations onto a low-dimensional latent space, thus performing time integration on the latent state variables.
-In this section, we summarize the main points from the literature to provide sufficient background to understand the LSPG projection and how it is leveraged in this scope of work and direct the reader to Refs. \cite{carlberg2011lspg,carlberg2013gnat,lee2020deeplspg,lee2021deepconservation,carlberg2017galerkinvslspg} for further background and properties of the LSPG projection.